 Our rates business is influenced by a number of factors, including; global sovereign issuances, secondary trading and the hedging of these sovereign debt instruments.
 While the amount of global sovereign debt outstanding remains high by historical standards, the level of secondary trading and related hedging activity remains muted.
-For example, according to the Federal Reserve, the average daily volume of U.S. Treasuries amongst primary dealers was flat as compared with a year earlier.
-Additionally, interest rate volumes were down by 27% and 2% at ICE and Eurex, respectively.
-Our fully electronic rates revenues were up approximately 54% from a year earlier, driven largely by double-digit organic growth.
-Overall revenues from rates products were up by 7% during the period to \$122.0 million, primarily driven by the addition of GFI, Remate and R.P.
+For example, according to the Securities Industry and Financial Markets Association ("SIFMA"), the average daily volume of U.S. Treasuries amongst primary dealers was down by approximately 3% in the second quarter of 2015 as compared with a year earlier.
+Additionally, interest rate volumes were down by approximately 1% and 24% at CME and ICE, respectively, although they were up by 33% at Eurex due largely to increased volatility in longer term German bond yields related in part to the unexpected additions to the types of bonds covered under the ECB's quantitative easing program and the ongoing Greek debt crises.
+In comparison, our fully electronic rates revenues were up approximately 52% from a year earlier, driven largely by the acquisition of GFI.
+Overall revenues from rates products were up by approximately 21% during the period to \$126.3 million, primarily driven by the addition of GFI, Remate and R.P.
 Martin.